Projects per year

 Craig’s fiction has been published widely in places such as New Writing, Text and époque press ezine.
 His plays have had both amateur and professional productions and he has had work commissioned from institutions such as The National Archives, The Booth Museum of Natural History, The Royal Pavilion and the Theatre Royal Brighton.

-He currently supervises four PhD students, two of whom have won prestigious TECHNE funding.
+He currently supervises a number of PhD students on a variey of subjects ranging from folklore, psychogrography, and the literary representation of landscape and environment.
 He is interested in supervising subjects relating the representation of landscape and place, theoretical and disciplinary issues in Creative Writing and is happy to supervise traditional, ficto-critical or creative projects.

 Supervisory Interests